studiokozak/FALA/README.md

 ## Philosophy

 FALA was not designed to be perfect.
-The modulation drifts.
-The clock is not entirely stable.
-There is a little noise.
+The modulation drifts, the clock is not entirely stable.
+There is a little noise and a little unpredictability.
-A little movement.
-A little unpredictability.
 FALA aims for personality.
 Turn a knob.
 Play a chord.